 Now let me ask, how many of us give readily and generously to someone we love?

-Our relationship with the other person makes a difference to how we respond.
+Our relationship with the other person makes a difference in how we respond.

-In the previous post, Jesus responds to the request, “Lord, teach us to pray …” (“A request that will take courage”).
+In the previous post in this series, Jesus responds to the request, “Lord, teach us to pray …” (“A request that will take courage”).
 He provides the disciples with a few words to speak that are rich in their significance to all aspects of life.

 Without pause, the Lord’s teaching flows into two parables, or at least ‘storied’ content (Luke 11:5-13).
-Each of these conclude with an unadorned truth-statement about our relationship with the Father.
+Each of these concludes with an unadorned truth statement about our relationship with the Father.

 To enrich our prayer lives, let’s unpack each of these parables.